apache/cordova-docs/www/docs/en/dev/guide/platforms/android/plugin.md

 platform and back.
 For another sample, see also the comments in [CordovaPlugin.java][cordova-plugin].

+Android plugins are based on Cordova-Android, which is built from an Android WebView with a native bridge.
 The native portion of an Android plugin consists of at least one Java class that extends the `CordovaPlugin` class and overrides one of its `execute` methods.